Holy War (Boston College–Notre Dame): Future had been in question

 After the 2012 season, the Irish became partial member of the ACC, in all sports except football, where they remained independent.
 Although, as part of the deal to become an associate member in the ACC, the Irish are contracted to five games against ACC opponents every season.
 With these new obligations, the scheduled 2015–2018 games needed to be amended.
 BC was originally supposed to host in 2015 at Alumni Stadium, but instead a game was scheduled at Fenway Park, with the Irish hosting the neutral site location in their ongoing Shamrock Series.
 On October 21, 2014, Notre Dame's future games with ACC schools through 2025 were announced.
 The Fighting Irish visited Boston College on September 16, 2017; the Eagles returned to Notre Dame on November 23, 2019.
 The Eagles visited Notre Dame on November 19, 2022.
-The teams are scheduled to meet in 2025 at Boston College.
+The teams met in 2025 at Boston College with a Notre Dame victory 25-10.